alejandro-zapeta/template-typescript-react-without-create-react-app/README.md

 <h1 align="center" id="title">React v18 TypeScript Template without create-react-app</h1>

-<p id="description">You decided to use a project without using "create-react-app".
-This template is for you.
-This covers all the things you will need for a front-end project.
+<p id="description">You decided to use a project without using "create-react-app"; This template is for you.
+  This is a clean template; covers all the things you will need for a front-end project.
 This template have an ESLint template that covers React/JSX styling.
 This project will run on Sublime ATOM or VSCode (Just install your preferred ESLint-plugin)</p>

 <h2>🛠️ Installation Steps:</h2>